moshiur220/redis-queue/README.md

 ![Redis BullMQ](./simple.jpg)

-# Email Queue Producer and Worker
+# Queue Producer and Worker

 This is a simple example of using BullMQ to create a job queue for sending emails asynchronously.
 It consists of two main components: the producer and the worker.